amanmdesai/compscat/README.md

 ```python
 compscat.PlotData.file("MC_compton.csv")
 ```

+## Evaluate the Cross section

+See the notebook 'cross-section.ipynb'

 ## Exercises

 * Evaluate the cross section of compton scattering using the `CrossSection` module for different initial proton energies.
 Plot the same.